LoveDrug

-"LoveDrug" is a 2025 song by Lady Gaga, originally released on her studio album Mayhem (2025).
+"LoveDrug" is a 2025 song by Lady Gaga, released on her album Mayhem (2025).
 It was written and produced by Lady Gaga, Andrew Watt and Cirkut, with Michael Polansky providing additional songwriting.
+Gaga, Watt and Walter not only produced the track, but also played its instrumentation.

+The song received generally positive reviews, with several publications highlighting it as one of the stronger tracks on Mayhem.
+Commercially, it charted in multiple countries following the release of its parent album, including Canada, France, the United States and the United Kingdom, as well as on the Billboard Global 200.
+Between 2025 and 2026, Gaga performed the song during the Mayhem Ball tour and reimagined it for the one-off concert Mayhem Requiem.

 Production and composition

 Lady Gaga wrote and produced "LoveDrug" with Andrew Watt and Cirkut, while Gaga's fiancé, Michael Polansky, provided additional songwriting.
 Paul Lamalfa recorded the track at Shangri-La Studios in Malibu, California; Marco Sonzini provided additional engineering, while Tyler Harris worked as the assistant engineer.
 "LoveDrug" was mixed by Serban Ghenea at Mixstar Studios in Virginia Beach, Virginia, and mastered by Randy Merrill at Sterling Sound Studios in Edgewater, New Jersey.
 Gaga additionally played keyboards; Watt played drums, percussion, acoustic guitar, electric guitar, and keyboards; and Cirkut played synthesizer and keyboards and provided drum and bass programming.
 Bryce Bordone worked as the assistant mixing engineer, and Marc VanGool served as the studio technician.

-Autostraddle described "LoveDrug" as "heavy hooked" and "80's rock tinged".
-Billboard said, "Embodying AOR bands like Boston and Foreigner, 'LoveDrug' feels like a perfect transition song between Mayhems front and back halves, bridging the gap between the twisted, dark imagery of the first seven songs and the more light-hearted, love-tinged fare of the last 6.
-It helps plenty that Gaga's voice sounds excellent as she belts out the instantly-catchy chorus."
-The Guardian said the song "indulges Gaga's love of AOR, but a four-to-the-floor rhythm means it doesn't jar with its surroundings".
-Screen Rant said the song has a "thumping" dance beat.
+Stef Rubino of Autostraddle described "LoveDrug" as "heavy hooked" and "80's rock tinged".
+Billboards Stephen Daw said, "Embodying AOR bands like Boston and Foreigner, 'LoveDrug' feels like a perfect transition song between Mayhems front and back halves, bridging the gap between the twisted, dark imagery of the first seven songs and the more light-hearted, love-tinged fare of the last 6.
+It helps plenty that Gaga's voice sounds excellent as she belts out the instantly-catchy chorus".
+Alexis Petridis of The Guardian said the song "indulges Gaga's love of AOR, but a four-to-the-floor rhythm means it doesn't jar with its surroundings".
+Screen Rants Chris Hedden said the song has a "thumping" dance beat.
+The Line of Best Fits David Cobbald noted that Gaga is singing in her head voice during the main hook of the track.